SandraPrestel/MMM-Fitbit2-ext/README.md

 ### CSS

-- MMM-Fitbit2.css - styling.
+- MMM-Fitbit2-ext.css - styling.

 ## Development

-Work to be done is identified and tracked [https://github.com/m-roberts/MMM-Fitbit2/projects](here).
+Work to be done on MMM-Fitbit2 is identified and tracked [https://github.com/m-roberts/MMM-Fitbit2/projects](here).

 ## Troubleshooting